mapping-commons/rda-fair-mappings/docs/case-study/case-study-nii.md

 ### Tools used for creating the mapping

 - Creation of the mapping itself: manual
-- Use of the mapping: [DG Metadata Manager](https://github.com/NII-DG/dg-metadata-manager/tree/master) (Note: documentation is in Japanese).
+- Use of the mapping: this mapping is supposed to be used via the [DG Metadata Manager](https://github.com/NII-DG/dg-metadata-manager/tree/master) (Note: documentation is in Japanese).

 ### Type of mapping relations